netscaler/ansible-collection-netscaleradc/docs/generic_modules/template_ns_conf.rst

 ~~~~~~~~

 In the following example we showcase how we can setup a load balancer which
 balances two backend services.
-The full content of the referenced files can
-be found `here`_.

 Processing the template
 =======================

 First we have a Jinja template file to produce the desired ns.conf.
-It is recommended to use an actual ns.conf file from the target Netscaler node
+It is recommended to use an actual ns.conf file from the target Citrix ADC node
 as a starting point for the template.

 The full file is quite long but the interesting parts are shown below.